AndreaMoschetto/rpg-player-simulation/README.md

 # Player_RPG
 This is a Software Engineering Course project with the main purpose of making some design pattern work together.
-This software represents a portion of a RPG System playable directly on terminal.
+The software represents a portion of a RPG System, playable by a Text UI directly on your terminal.

 ## Features
 It includes some of the most common features that you can find in an RPG game: